 Trust is the single most important factor when it comes to getting new customers for your health business.
 With so many users searching for health providers online, you need to make sure that your brand is one that can be trusted.

-Make sure that your site looks professional and gives the correct advice when possible.
+Your site should look professional and give the correct advice when possible.
 Make your reputation speak for itself to keep your audience keep coming back and using your site as a base for healthcare in your chosen area.
 And if you have a less than reputable image online (like mixed reviews or articles about your business which portray you in a negative light etc), consider getting professional help to ensure your online image can support your marketing efforts.

 Design a powerful social media healthcare marketing plan